-- On Fuller's view, no system of rules that fails minimally to satisfy these principles of legality can achieve law's essential purpose of achieving social order through the use of rules that guide behaviour. - o,,What I have called the internal morality of law is... a procedural version of natural law... [in this sense that it is] concerned, not with the substantive aims of legal rules, but with the ways in which a system of rules for governing human conduct must be constructed and administered if it is to be efficacious and at the same time remain what it purports to be (The Morality of Law.
+- On Fuller's view, no system of rules that fails minimally to satisfy these principles of legality can achieve law's essential purpose of achieving social order through the use of rules that guide behaviour. - •, What I have called the internal morality of law is... a procedural version of natural law... [in this sense that it is] concerned, not with the substantive aims of legal rules, but with the ways in which a system of rules for governing human conduct must be constructed and administered if it is to be efficacious and ... remain what it purports to be (The Morality of Law.
 1964, p.
-96- o Herbert Lionel Adolphus Hart (1907 - 1992)
+96-97)."